simonmichael/hledger/hledger/hledger_commands.m4.md

 ## test
 Run built-in unit tests.

-This command runs hledger's built-in unit tests and displays a quick report.
-It's mainly used during development, but it's also nice to be able to sanity-check your installed hledger executable at any time.

-It runs the unit tests built in to hledger-lib and hledger, printing results on stdout and exiting with success or failure.

-Tests are run in two batches: easytest-based and hunit-based tests.
+Prints test names and their results on stdout.
 If any test fails or gives an error, the exit code will be non-zero.

-If a pattern argument (case sensitive) is provided, only easytests in that scope and only hunit tests whose name contains it are run.
+Test names include a group prefix.
+If a (exact, case sensitive) group prefix, or a full test name is provided as the first argument, only that group or test is run.

-If a numeric second argument is provided, it will set the randomness seed for easytests.
+If a numeric second argument is provided, it will set the randomness seed, for repeatable results from tests using randomness (currently none of them).

+This is mainly used by developers, but it's nice to be able to sanity-check your installed hledger executable at any time.
+All tests are expected to pass - if you ever see otherwise, something has gone wrong, please report a bug!

 _include_(hledger_addons.m4.md)